Shun & Kai Cutlery Care

 Single-Bevel Blade Care

-Like those of most manufacturers, Shun and Wasabi single-beveled blades have a micro-bevel on the blade back.
+Like those of most manufacturers, Shun single-beveled blades have a micro-bevel on the blade back.
 This enables you to use the blade right out of the box—and to be able to touch up the edge using a smooth hone or 6000-grit whetstone.

 Uraoshi flattens the back of the blade along the edge and the spine.
 The slight hollow in the blade back, which helps food release from the blade, remains in the blade's center; only the edges are completely flattened.
 Since there's no angle to maintain, this makes sharpening easier; you simply pull the blade flat across the whetstone.
 It reduces sharpening effort, too, since you're only concerned with the edges and not the entire back of the blade.
 Further, it strengthens the edge.